Local governments in Western Australia

 In addition to the elected councillors, staff are employed to administer local government, and are overseen by the Chief Executive Officer.

-For more information, visit the Department of Local Government and Communities.
+For more information, visit the Department of Local Government, Sport and Cultural Industries.

 Enrolling to vote in a local government election